Code-First Approach in Entity Framework Core

 The Entity Framework Core Code-First approach creates the database and tables based on entity classes and configurations given on DbContext.
 The Code-First Approach is helpful in situations where we are beginning a new project and don’t have a clear picture of the database.
 This is the preferred approach when working with EF Core and the creation of database & tables are done when migration commands are run.

-If you had worked with previous Entity Framework 6 then you would have used the Database-First approach and created EDMX file.
-The EDMX file contains snapshot of the database, it’s table, stored procedures, relationships, etc. Now the shift is mode to Code-First approach, in-fact Microsoft has placed heavy emphasis on the Code-First approach.
+If you had worked with previous Entity Framework 6 then you would have used the Database-First approach and created an EDMX file.
+The EDMX file contains snapshot of the database, it’s tables, stored procedures, relationships, etc. Now the shift is mode to Code-First approach, in-fact Microsoft has placed heavy emphasis on the Code-First approach.
 We can say Database-First approach is all but dead.

 Example Project